nuno-studiographene/google-drive-api/README.md

 This project is a React and TypeScript application built with Vite, integrating with the Google Drive API to read and write files.

+## Project Summary

+This app demonstrates a complete Google Drive integration flow in a modern React + TypeScript setup.
+It uses Google Identity Services for OAuth 2.0 authentication, initializes the Google API client, and provides a simple UI to sign in, create files, and list Drive contents.
+State is managed through a React context provider, with Drive operations encapsulated in dedicated service modules and typed interfaces for API responses.
+Environment configuration is handled through `.env` variables, and the required GIS/GAPI scripts are loaded via `index.html`.

 ## Introduction

 This application demonstrates how to integrate the Google Drive API into a React application built with Vite and TypeScript.
 It allows users to authenticate with Google, create files, and list files in their Google Drive.